EndPointCorp/end-point-blog/2021/08/kubernetes.md

 We will use a persistent volume (PV) to define a directory in our host machine that we will allow our Postgres container to use to store data files.
 Then, a persistent volume claim (PVC) is used to define a "request" for some of that available disk space that a specific container can make.
 In short, a persistent volume says to k8s "here's some storage that the cluster can use"; and a persistent volume claim says "here's a portion of that storage that's available for containers to use".

+## Configuration files for the PV and PVC

 Start by tearing down our currently broken Postgres deployment:

 ```